 How does COVID-19 impact this proposal call?

 The Molecular Foundry is currently open with limited access for on-site research.
 Berkeley Lab and the Foundry are resuming operations gradually, subject to COVID-19 safety policies that limit our ability to work together.
-The Foundry remains committed to working with users on active proposals, within the limitations of the pandemic context.
-The Foundry will maintain communication with users as the situation evolves.
+However, the Foundry remains committed to working with users on active proposals, within the limitations of the pandemic context, and we have found a number of creative solutions that make us optimistic about our ability to facilitate your research.
+The Foundry will maintain communication with users as the situation evolves and we welcome your questions and ideas on how we might be able better work with you.

-In light of the restrictions mentioned above, for the fall 2020 call, the Molecular Foundry encourages the submission of user research proposals for nanoscale science, with an emphasis on:
+In light of the restrictions mentioned above, for the spring 2021 call, the Molecular Foundry encourages the submission of user research proposals for nanoscale science, with an emphasis on:

 - Collaborative research to fight COVID-19